lancegui/lancegui.github.io/_posts/2026-05-18-ai-research-workflow.md

 ```bash
 claude mcp add playwright npx @playwright/mcp@latest
 ```

+This command assumes Node.js is installed, because it uses `npx`.
+If your terminal says `npx` is missing, install Node.js first and try again.

 Or you can ask Claude Code to install `microsoft/playwright-mcp` for you.
 This is a good example of vibe coding: you do not always need to remember the exact command if the agent can look up and apply the setup.